diazrenata/livedat-test/README.md

     and proceed with `datascript.R` to append the new data to the main data file.

+4. Commit and push these changes to your branch.

-4. Open a pull request to merge your branch into the master.
+5. Open a pull request to merge your branch into the master.
 This will trigger Travis to run the tests you added earlier.

-5. If all the checks pass, merge your pull request into the master and delete the working branch.
+6. If all the checks pass, merge your pull request into the master and delete the working branch.

 ## Some thoughts on security <a name="security"></a>